 There is created pursuant to each Series Indenture relating to any tax-exempt Bonds a special and a separate subaccount within the Rebate Fund to be held by the Authority for such Series of Bonds (the "Series Rebate Account").
 There shall be transferred in accordance with the Indenture into the Series Rebate Account such amounts as shall be required to be deposited therein in accordance with Authority Certificates to meet the Authority's obligations under the covenant described below under "Tax Covenant."
-Amounts in the Series Rebate Account shall be used for the purpose of making the payments to the United States required by such covenant and Section 148(f) of the Tax Code.
+Amounts in the Series Rebate Account such and Section 148(f) of the Tax Code.
 Any amounts in the Series Rebate Account in excess of those required to be on deposit therein as described below under "Tax Covenant" and Section 148(f) of the Tax Code may be withdrawn therefrom and deposited into the Revenue Fund.